nextflow-io/nextflow/docs/process.rst

 -----

 The ``cache`` directive allows you to store the process results to a local cache.
-When the cache is enabled *and* the pipeline is launched with the :ref:`resume <getstart-resume>` option, any following attempt to execute the process, along with the same inputs, will cause the process execution to be skipped, producing the stored data as the actual results.
+When the cache is enabled *and* the pipeline is launched with the :ref:`resume <getstarted-resume>` option, any following attempt to execute the process, along with the same inputs, will cause the process execution to be skipped, producing the stored data as the actual results.